Campus Security and Fire Safety Report

 Reporting Crimes and Other Emergencies

 The Boston College Police Department is the official reporting authority at Boston College.
-All crimes and other emergencies are to be reported immediately to the Boston College Police.

 For additional information, please reference the Reporting Crimes Policy.